-During our free time at the retreat I picked up the book and skimmed through the first part which talked about his early attempts at writing, the rejection letters, and his problems with drugs and alcohol.
+During our free time at the retreat, I picked up the book and skimmed through the first part, which talked about his early attempts at writing, the rejection letters, and his problems with drugs and alcohol.
 I don’t believe the latter was the result of the former.

 The last two books are what I should have purchased before I began writing.
-I could have saved time, stress, and premature, and embarrassing, submission to a writer’s class.
-The first book is “Sol Stein on Writing,” by who else but SS and “Self-Editing for Fiction Writers,” by Renni Brown and Dave King.
-There is just too much information to tell you about Stein’s book, it’s over 300 pages but worth reading.
+I could have saved time, stress, and premature and embarrassing submission to a writer’s class.
+The first book is “Sol Stein on Writing,” by who else but SS, and “Self-Editing for Fiction Writers” by Renni Brown and Dave King.
+There is too much information about Stein’s book; it’s over 300 pages but worth reading.

 I’ve read a couple of more books on writing: James Frey’s (not the one that was on the big O) “How to Write a Damn Good Novel,” and one of my favorites (from the 99 cents store) “Elmore Leonard’s 10 Rules of Writing.”
-It has great illustrations and was a fantastic buy.
+It has excellent illustrations and was a fantastic buy.

-Whatever you find on the craft of writing, the point is to read, read, and then read some more until you find a book that is understandable, memorable, and hopefully bargain priced.
+Whatever you find on the craft of writing, the point is to read, read, and then read some more until you find a book that is understandable, memorable, and hopefully bargain-priced.
 Or you can go to your next writing group and swap or trade books.
-Someone might have the 2000 Stephen King “Book on Writing,” and is willing to swap, after all the 10th Anniversary Edition just came out in July 2010.
+Someone might have the 2000 Stephen King “Book on Writing” and is willing to swap; after all, the 10th Anniversary Edition just came out in July 2010.
 Or you can treat yourself and buy your own.

 2 thoughts on “A Few Books on the Craft of Writing”